microsoft/WinDbg-Samples/TTD/docs/TTDLiveRecorder.h/interface-ILiveRecorder.md

 [GitHub](https://github.com/microsoft/WinDbg-Samples/tree/master/TTD/LiveRecorderApiSample).

-This interface derives from the standard [IUnknown](https://learn.microsoft.com/en-us/windows/win32/api/unknwn/nn-unknwn-iunknown) interface to manage object lifetime and access any other interfaces supported by the object, but it doesn't conform to the full COM specification.
+This interface derives from the standard [IUnknown](https://learn.microsoft.com/en-us/windows/win32/api/unknwn/nn-unknwn-iunknown) interface to manage object lifetime and access any other interfaces supported by the object, but it doesn't participate in the COM registeration and activation infrastructure offered by Windows nor does it use HRESULT for error reporting.
 Smart pointer facilities like [`WRL::ComPtr`](https://learn.microsoft.com/en-us/cpp/cppcx/wrl/comptr-class), [`winrt::com_ptr`](https://learn.microsoft.com/en-us/uwp/cpp-ref-for-winrt/com-ptr) or [`wil::com_ptr`](https://github.com/microsoft/wil/wiki/WinRT-and-COM-wrappers)